Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 10/16/2021
+    Implemented the Freight Frenzy game, and FreightBot robot configuration.
+The NoGame simulation is still available, and can be set in Config.java (see below).
+In keeping with the FTC SDK v7.0, the Gamepad.setJoystickDeadzone method has been removed.
+The deadzone is fixed at 0.2, and absolute input values from 0.2->1.0 are mapped into the 0.0->1.0 range.
+The ACME Robotics RoadRunner core is now included as a library.
+EasyOpenCV is also included as a library, although only for compatibility with import statements in user classes.

 CHANGES 5/7/2021
     Incorporated changes from Daniel McDonald/Bots Of Prey to allow interaction with game elements.
 Then, to accommodate future games and simplify collision handling, incorporated the dyn4j physics and collision engine.
 Most robot configurations have been modified to work with the physics engine (though ArmBot has not, and provides a purely kinematic simulation).
 Only one configuration, BetaBot, actually takes up game elements (rings) and shoots them.
-A NoGame simulation is available: in Convig.java, just set GAME = NoGame().
+A NoGame simulation is available: in Config.java, just set GAME = NoGame().
 For the physics simulation, the friction coefficient between the robot wheels and the field is currently very high (10), so there is virtually no skidding.
 This can be modified in the Config.java class.